 Location: General Assembly Building Under Construction so our legislators are in the Pocahontas Building

-Join DDVA on January 30, 2018 for a day of dyslexia advocacy work.
-On our 5th annual organized advocacy day, we will bring the community together at the Richmond General Assembly Building (Pocahontas Building due to construction for 2019) to visit legislators in their offices to educate them on dyslexia by sharing our stories in order to direct their attention toward the almost 1 in 5 Virginians that are affected.
+Join DDVA on January 29, 2019 for a day of dyslexia advocacy work.
+On our 6th annual organized advocacy day, we will bring the community together at the Richmond General Assembly Building (Pocahontas Building due to construction for 2019) to visit legislators in their offices to educate them on dyslexia by sharing our stories in order to direct their attention toward the almost 1 in 5 Virginians that are affected.
 We’ll be asking them to support our dyslexia legislation.

-Come early to join us on the evening of January 28, 2019 at the Capitol Ale House in Downton Richmond at 5:30pm to introduce ourselves, see old friends and learn about the next day’s advocacy work, and visit with new an old friends!
+Come early to join us on the evening of January 28, 2019 at the Capitol Ale House in Downton Richmond at 5:30pm to introduce ourselves, learn about the next day’s advocacy work, and visit with new an old friends!

 How can you help?

 Reach out to your representatives TODAY to schedule a visit in your district office in the coming month or for a sit down in their office in Richmond on January 29th as the date grows closer.
 Our lobbying consultants have shared that a legislator with prior knowledge of dyslexia will be much more likely to vote for a proposed bill!
 This means we need to make our introductions now so that our time in Richmond will be used for further education and (hopefully) an introduction to the proposed legislation we would like to get passed.

 Call your legislators and ask them to CO-SPONSOR the proposed legislation for the 2019 session.
 (Senator Black’s SB1718)

 And ask them if they would like to write a draft bill to support our efforts.
 If not this year, then next year!
 DDVA will be happy to share some suggestions on areas to focus if the interest is there.
 If not, ask them to support the proposed bill(s) we hope to have during the 2019 legislative session.